Moving Forward Without Letting Go: How Flexible Manufacturing Advances the Mobility Revolution

 Whether by screwing, plug-in, or locking, the method of integrating the underbody differs from manufacturer to manufacturer.
 Multi-OEM manufacturers need adaptability to manage each of these approaches.
 As such, using model-specific holding fixtures, such as floor-clamping systems which are used within manufacturer-owned large-scale manufacturing facilities, cannot be implemented if multiple BiW from different vehicle models are requested.

-To circumvent this limitation, a special kind of modular and flexibly adaptable integration system was developed at Magna: The Flexible Geo Skid.
+To circumvent this limitation, a special kind of modular and flexible adaptable integration system was developed at Magna: The Flexible Geo Skid.

 Magna’s patented Flexible Geo Skid arose from the intention of increasing manufacturing precision.
 It is a further developed version of an existing transport carrier (Geo Skid) which has been in use at Magna for over 20 years.
 The Flexible Geo Skid dispenses with the use of an underbody clamping system that would need reconfiguration at each station, which would subsequently increase the likelihood of inaccuracies.
 Instead, the underbody is fixated at the beginning of the BiW assembly process within the Geo Skid.
 The Geo Skid is then placed on the respective stations.